liberland/Constitution/README.md

 Please visit **[Discussions](https://github.com/liberland/Constitution/discussions)** to propose changes and new institutes.
 You can open new **[issues](https://github.com/liberland/Constitution/issues)** to notify us about a possible problem or a need for a change.

-The drafting takes place in a [Google Doc](https://docs.google.com/document/d/1RYgEHcb2oMgYJOa2MWUxe8E0aHRIgDpsiMG21MACIVg/edit#heading=h.fp3y74i7s4wi).
+Drafting takes place in a [Google Doc](https://docs.google.com/document/d/1RYgEHcb2oMgYJOa2MWUxe8E0aHRIgDpsiMG21MACIVg/edit#heading=h.fp3y74i7s4wi).
 The various milestones are then converted to markdown and uploaded to this repository, and same for the final draft.
 The Constitution shall take force after Liberland Citizens adopt it in a future referendum.

 The current version of the Constitution [is here](https://github.com/liberland/constitution/blob/master/Constitution.md).